Steps of the eviction process in Tennessee:

 Illegal activity subject to URLTA includes:

-- Engaging or promoting prostitution.
+- Engaging or promoting prostitution

-- Willfully or intentionally committing a violent act.
+- Willfully or intentionally committing a violent act

-- Endangering or threatening to endanger the health, safety or welfare of others or their property.
+- Endangering or threatening to endanger the health, safety or welfare of others or their property

-- Allowing an unauthorized subtenant or occupant to live in the dwelling.
+- Allowing an unauthorized subtenant or occupant to live in the dwelling

-- Manufacturing, delivering, selling or possessing a controlled substance.
+- Manufacturing, delivering, selling or possessing a controlled substance

-Illegal activity subject to Tennessee Code (counties with less than 75,000 people):
+Illegal activity subject to Tennessee Code include:

-- Committing a violent act.
+- Committing a violent act

-- Engaging in drug-related criminal activity.
+- Engaging in drug-related criminal activity

-- Behaving in a manner that threatens the life of the property or others.
+- Behaving in a manner that threatens the life of the property or others

-- Allowing an unauthorized subtenant or occupant to live in the dwelling.
+- Allowing an unauthorized subtenant or occupant to live in the dwelling

 If the tenant remains on the property after the notice period expires, the landlord may proceed and file an eviction lawsuit.